kylekennedy26/kylekennedy26/README.md

 - 👋 Hi, I’m @kylekennedy26
 - 👀 I’m interested in ...
 Full-Stack Software Development.
 - 🌱 I’m currently learning ...
-React and PostgreSQL.
+Next.js and PostgreSQL.
 - 💞️ I’m looking to collaborate on ... anything fun or challenging.
 - 📫 How to reach me ... @email - kylethomaskennedy@gmail.com